luni3359/koa-bot/README.md

 }
 ```

 You might need to install additional dependencies either via pip or through your package manager to make use of ImageHash.

+Please check out this [link](https://stackoverflow.com/a/59515996/7688278) if you're encountering errors related to the scipy dependency.

 If you have problems getting the right Python version check out [pyenv](https://github.com/pyenv/pyenv).

 ## How to run